microsoft/vscode-docs/docs/cpp/configure-intellisense-crosscompilation.md

 ---
 # Configure IntelliSense for cross-compiling

-The article covers configuring the C/C++ Extension to provide proper IntelliSense when you compile for a different architecture than your development host machine.
-Such as when your host machine is x64 but you are compiling for ARM.
+The article covers configuring the C/C++ Extension to provide proper IntelliSense when you compile for a different architecture than your development host machine--such as when your host machine is x64 but you are compiling for ARM.

-For IntelliSense to reflect the right sizes of data types, you need to configure the C++ extension to emulate the target architecture.
-You also need to set the path to the compiler so that the extension can query your compiler to retrieve system libraries and compiler defines.
+The C/C++ extension doesn't provide compilation/build features.
+But it does provide IntelliSense, and for the extension to provide IntelliSense that reflects the right sizes of data types you need to configure the C++ extension to emulate the target architecture.

 These configuration settings are stored in your project's `c_cpp_properties.json` file.
 To edit this file, select **C/C++: Edit Configurations (UI)** from the Command Palette (`kb(workbench.action.showCommands)`):